Jaywaa/Stitch-Payment-Request-Lambda/README.md

-# stitch-create-payment
+# Stitch Payment Request Lambda

-Function to create a Stitch PaymentInitiationRequest and return the URL and ID
+A lambda that retrieves a token, and uses it to create a Stitch [PaymentInitiationRequest](https://stitch.money/docs/stitch-api/payment-requests) and returns the URL and ID

+## How to:
+ * Clone the repository
+ * Inject